logo

 We encourage farmers to make sure their calving data records are up to date prior to the first herd-testing date of the season.

-This change comes into play from June 2025.
+This change will be implemented from 16 June 2025.
 We will communicate further changes over the three-year transition period, ending September 2027.

 For any questions about this change please contact support.NZAEL@dairynz.co.nz.